 Did you know that over 60% of consumers do their research online before purchasing a product?
 If you have your own business, it doesn’t matter if you sell online or at a store: you are losing sales if you don’t have a digital footprint.
 A first step to create a digital footprint is to build a website for your small business.

-In the second episode of Emprendedores (Season 1) on Discovery en Español, we helped transform DVS Custom Furniture by doing just that.
-Our advice was to create a digital footprint for the company: this included setting up a website (https://www.dvscustomfurniture.com/).
+In other posts, we show you how we have helped other companies transform by building a website.
+Such was the case with Komark Concrete.
+Our advice was to create a digital footprint for the company: this included setting up a website (https://www.komarkconcrete.com/).
 But how do you start?
 Below we’ll guide you through 5 simple steps so you can also successfully build a website for your small business.

 5 Tips to Build a Website for Your Small Business